cseferlis/OMDSMod4Homework/Homework 1a/Azure Account/README.md

 ### Resource Group Requirements:
 - **Name**: Choose a meaningful name, like `Mod4_Homework` or something else you feel is appropriate that will help identify what the RG is for when traversing the Azure Portal.
 - **Region**: ~~Select a region close to you or one recommended by Azure.
 By default, most resources following this assignment will be deployed via template based on the region you choose for your Resource Group.
 If you have to cross regions with data, there can be additional charges for data egress, and there could be additional latency.~~ Update 2025.10 - Azure Student Account Limitation: Azure Student accounts have restrictions on which regions you can deploy resources to.
 Only specific regions are available under the student subscription.
-For this course, we will use `North Central US (northcentralus)` for all homework assignments.
+For this course, we will use `West US 2 (westus2)` for all homework assignments.
 This ensures consistency across all students and prevents any issues with regional availability or compatibility.

 ### Step 3: Create a Storage Account